dannsam/xenko-docs/manual/physics/colliders/characters.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Designer</span>

-**Characters** respond to user [input](../input/index.md) (eg player characters), but also interact with other colliders (eg bump into things).
-Player characters without the Character component will pass through objects.
+**Characters** respond to user [input](../../input/index.md) (eg player characters), but also interact with other colliders (eg bump into things).
+Player characters without the [Character component]((xref:SiliconStudio.Xenko.Physics.CharacterComponent)
+) will pass through objects.

 > [!Note]
-> Entities with the character component can only be moved with SetVelocity, Jump, and Teleport.
+> Entities with the character component can only be moved with the methods SetVelocity, Jump, and Teleport.

 ## Add a collider component to an entity